gjonhajdari/base-64-encoder/README.md

 # base64-encoder
 University project in Data Security.
-A simple base64 encoder that can encode and decode messages, images and videos.
+A simple python base64 encoder that can encode and decode messages, images and videos.

 ## Syntax

 The `[mode]` parameter can be `'string'`, `'image'` or `'video'`.
-> _**Note:** video decoding currently is not implemented._
+> **Note:** although video encoding works, decoding is currently not implemented.

 ```python
 # import the class